Month: August 2017

 I’m guessing it was one of the news stations getting video for the evening news in the helicopter.
 I didn’t have my good camera out yet because of the clouds.
 I was afraid we’d have a downpour and even though my camera is weather resistant, I didn’t want it all set up if we had to make a mad dash to some shelter.

 Speaking of my camera…Guys, I totally procrastinated with eclipse prep.
 I realized too late that I don’t have a good lens for taking up-close shots of the sun…and…I couldn’t find a solar lens to save my life.
-After much searching and dead ends, we found the stuff to MacGyver together something that would allow me to take photos of the eclipse without ruining my sensor or my eyes.
+After all of the searching (we searched everywhere and anywhere that might have something) and dead ends, we found the stuff to MacGyver together something that would allow me to take photos of the eclipse without ruining my sensor or my eyes.
+I’ll admit…it looks a little trashy.
+But I couldn’t care less…just wait until you see the pics it got me.

-We rigged up some solar filters for the boys’ phones.
+We rigged up some solar filters for the boys’ phones too.
+Again, I know it doesn’t look the best but Guys, it worked and we spent very little on something we would use once.
 We knew they’d want to take pictures and videos of the eclipse, but we weren’t sure if it would ruin the sensor in the camera.
 We got a batch of the bad solar eclipse glasses (the ones that were recalled) and figured they’d probably be good enough for a phone so I cut the eye pieces out and used electrical tape to fasten them to the cases.
 When the boys wanted to take shots of totality they just slipped the cases off.

 I’d downloaded the Solar Eclipse Timer app a few days before.
 It worked great!
 It would talk to me and let me know before each stage of the eclipse happened so we could try and watch for it when the sun wasn’t covered by clouds.
 You can see in the photo above that first contact was at 11:37 for us.

 We missed first contact by a few minutes, but the clouds parted enough for us to see what was happening.
-There was still some very thin cloud covering in this picture.
+It’s hard to tell that there was still some very thin cloud covering in this picture.

 The handy dandy app let me know it was almost time for totality.
 It really was a great help in keeping track of time and stages of the eclipse!

-Bill Nye came out right before totality to share in the moment with everyone.
+Bill Nye the Science Guy came out right before totality to share in the moment with everyone.
+We had no idea he was going to be there.

 Confession: I took the “solar filter” off of my lens before it was officially safe.
 With the cloud cover that we had…I kind of figured it’d be ok.
 I still didn’t look directly into the sun while snapping the pic.
 I was struggling to keep my lens in focus.
 Remember, I didn’t have the right lens or the right filter for the eclipse.

-I was starting to panic that we’d miss it because the cloud cover was getting worse.
+I was starting to panic that we’d miss it because the cloud cover was getting worse right over the sun.
+The crowd…all 10,000 of us…groaned when the sun got covered by the clouds.

 I’d just gotten my camera back into focus and aimed at the right spot.
-I didn’t get any good shots of the crowd during totality.
+I didn’t get any good shots of the crowd during the show.
 I was too busy trying to get a decent shot of totality.
-I did get some video though…so I’ll add that at the end of this post!
+I did get some video with my phone though…so I’ll add that at the end of this post!

 Eclipse 2017 was pretty much done here.
 You can make out a very thin smidge of the moon in the lower left edge of sun in the photo above.